100 Notable alumni of

 -

-James Ewell Brown "Jeb" Stuart was a Confederate States Army general during the American Civil War.
+James Ewell Brown "Jeb" Stuart was a Confederate army general and cavalry officer during the American Civil War.
 He was known to his friends as "Jeb,” from the initials of his given names.
 Stuart was a cavalry commander known for his mastery of reconnaissance and the use of cavalry in support of offensive operations.
 While he cultivated a cavalier image (red-lined gray cape, the yellow waist sash of a regular cavalry officer, hat cocked to the side with an ostrich plume, red flower in his lapel, often sporting cologne), his serious work made him the trusted eyes and ears of Robert E. Lee's army and inspired Southern morale.

 -